 Like most disciplines, drawing ability is acquired with experience.
 You need to develop skill.
 Like a pianist who begins learning scales and learns to sight-read one clef at a time, artists and designers learn to draw by adding to existing skills.

-Therefore, one of the first things you need to know is how to hold a pencil.
+One of the first things you need to know is how to hold a pencil.

 The importance of form